SWC-OSG-Workshop/general/novice/DHTC/03-HTCondor-Submitting.md

 # job's status, success, and resource consumption.
 Log = job.log

-# +ProjectName is the name of the project reported to the OSG accounting system
-+ProjectName="ConnectTrain"

 # QUEUE is the "start button" - it launches any jobs that have been
 # specified thus far.
 Queue 1